 No matter how a person dies, death is painful as it is final.
 However, it is worse when someone’s negligent actions kill another person.
 Such a demise often results in financial hardship for the deceased person’s family and emotional and mental pain.
 Thankfully, Massachusetts law recognizes this hardship and pain and allows the victim’s family to commence a civil action known as a wrongful death lawsuit.

 This article delves into the elements of a wrongful death claim in Boston and examines compensation options.
-If you lose a loved one because of another person’s negligent conduct, contact our Boston wrongful death attorneys at Kelly & Associates Injury Lawyers immediately.
+If you lose a loved one because of another person’s negligent conduct, contact our Boston wrongful death attorneys at Michael Kelly Injury Lawyers immediately.

 What Actions Give Rise to Wrongful Death Claims in Boston?